-The pervasive influence of the illegal drug industry in Colombian society, and the Colombian government's apparently insufficient efforts to escalate the war against traffickers, led to Clinton's decertification of that country in 1996.
-Colombia's subsequent efforts to convince the United States it wishes to cooperate in the fight against narcotics led it to undertake coca eradication and other counternarcotic initiatives.
+Colombia's efforts to convince the United States that it wishes to cooperate in the fight against narcotics led Bogotá to undertake coca eradication and other counternarcotic initiatives.
 Those initiatives have created resentment among peasant populations, who have consequently increased their support of major guerrilla groups, and have reinforced the business relationship between drug traffickers and the rebels who protect illicit drug operations.
-Indeed, Colombia's various guerrilla organizations earn anywhere from \$100 million to \$150 million from drug-related activities.
+Indeed, Colombia's various guerrilla organizations earn anywhere from \$100 million to \$150 million a year from drug-related activities.

-Furthermore, the escalation of the drug war has recently provoked a wave of guerrilla violence that has successfully displaced government authority in parts of the country.
-"If you can single out one act that has played a decisive role," Defense Minister Juan Carlos Esguerra explained, "I have no doubt that it is our frontal offensive against narco-trafficking in the southeast of the country."
-Guerrilla involvement in the narcotics trade has become so substantial that the government now refers to the country's largest rebel organization, the Revolutionary Armed Forces of Colombia, as the "third cartel," after the Medellín and Cali cartels, two previous drug war targets.
+Furthermore, the escalation of the drug war has provoked a wave of guerrilla violence that has destabilized Colombia and successfully displaced government authority in large parts of the country.
+"If you can single out one act that has played a decisive role," Defense Minister Juan Carlos Esguerra explained as far back as 1996, "I have no doubt that it is our frontal offensive against narco-trafficking in the southeast of the country."